IKE Platform

 | ws:release-notes — milestone-derived release notes | release | Generate notes from a GitHub milestone |

-| ws:release-publish — execute the coordinated release | release | Execute the coordinated release |
+| ws:release-publish — execute the reactor-pass release cycle | release | Execute the coordinated release |

 | ws:release-status — diagnose in-flight releases | inspection | Diagnose any in-flight or partial release |